 News & features

-HCF Names Dr. Valerie Kinloch to The Ten Most Dominant HBCU Leaders of 2027 and Tenth Class Honors
+HCF Names Chicago State President Zaldwaynaka Scott to The Ten Most Dominant HBCU of 2027 and Tenth Class Honors

-MEDIA CONTACT:Division of Strategic Communications and Media Relations, HCFEmail: communications@hbcucampaignfund.org The HBCU Campaign Fund (HCF) announces the selection of Dr. Valerie Kinloch, President of Johnson C. Smith University, as a recipient of the Ten Most Dominant HBCU Leaders of 2027 and Tenth Class Honors, a prestigious recognition celebrating transformative leadership, innovation, and impact across Historically…
+MEDIA CONTACT:Division of Strategic Communications and Media RelationsEmail: communications@hbcucampaignfund.org The HBCU Campaign Fund (HCF) announces the selection of Zaldwaynaka “Z” Scott, President of Chicago State University, as a recipient of The Ten Most Dominant HBCU Leaders of 2027 and Tenth Class Honors, a prestigious national recognition celebrating transformative leadership, innovation, and impact across Historically Black…

 Something went wrong.
 Please refresh the page and/or try again.